-Eyes flickering towards the silent boy that once shrunk away from everyone else, they saw him now with his untamable hair.
-Stormy eyes narrowed as he pulled Evangelos from the ground, Carina watched as their eyes locked with Brone’s.
-Silence dawned over them all, she could feel that dread again, coming towards her as they took a step towards them.
+Eyes cast towards the silent boy that once shrunk away from everyone else, they saw him now with his untamable hair.
+Stormy eyes narrowed as he pulled Evangelos from the ground, Carina watched as their eyes locked with Brone's.
+Silence dawned over them all; she could feel that dread again, coming towards her as they took a step towards them.
 The students scattered from the three women.
 The sounds of their whips cracking against the tile as they walked further into the school.
 They were heading towards Brone, eyes locked with his own, she could feel it, like death coming towards them.
 Carina body was numbing from the chilly wind that came towards them all.
-Her heart pounding against her rib cage as she scooted back from the other students trying to get away from the Erinyes.
+Her heart is pounding against her ribcage as she scooted back from the other students trying to get away from the Erinyes.
 Brone stood behind her, shouldering Evangelos as they faced off, her breath quickening with each step they took.

-“We no longer answer to a Descendant of Hades, but we will say this, dear Brone, you will all die by our hands during this chilly morning.”
-Tisiphone whispered to the wind.
+"We no longer answer to a Descendant of Hades, but we will say this, dear Brone, you will all die by our hands during this chilly morning," Tisiphone whispered to the wind.

-Carina’s eyes widen as the words reached her , her breath halting as her lungs strained for air, this couldn’t be happening.
+Carina's eyes widen as the words reached her, her breath halting as her lungs strained for air, this couldn't be happening.
 The whip snapped once more before screams filled the halls and students scattered, running from the Erinyes.
 Wings spread from their backs as they launched into the air and headed towards the running students.
-Carina was pulled up roughly, she stared up at Marcellus, anger stormed in his hazel eyes, he grasped her arm tightly.
+Carina was pulled up roughly; she stared up at Marcellus, anger stormed in his hazel eyes, he grasped her arm tightly.
 She could already feel a bruise forming from where he was grabbing her and shoved towards the other students.

 Carina trembled, she watched Marcellus running towards other students who had been stunned by the screams and the Erinyes words.
 She followed his graceful movements while he dodged the running students and pulled many of them up.
-Marcellus told them the same thing he had told her, to run.
-However, she couldn’t move her feet, she wasn’t able to do such a thing when the screaming around her came crashing down, drowning her in memories of her past.
-So, blood that dripped on the golden halls of her haven and home.
+Marcellus told them the same thing he had said her, to run.
+However, she couldn't move her feet; she wasn't able to do such a thing when the screaming around her came crashing down, drowning her in memories of her past.
+Blood that dripped on the golden halls of her haven and home.
 Carina eyes filled with tears that threaten to spill over as she heard leather breaking skin and cries of pain.
-She’s been here before, hasn’t she?
+She's been here before, hasn't she?
 She had felt this fear before, long ago, the sounds of people screaming for her to run as fast as her legs could take her.
 Carina was bumped against, making her stumble back as the students ran into her, her heart racing.

 Megaera screamed in pain, falling to the ground in smoke, he looked over his shoulder to Carina.
-She swallowed down the scream that had threaten to escape her earlier, staring up at the man before taking the hand he offered.
+She swallowed down the scream that had threatened to escape her earlier, staring up at the man before taking the hand he offered.
 Carina was pulled up from the ground and gently pushed into the arms of Marcellus.
 They both looked at him, seeing the anger in his eyes before he turned swiftly around, a line of teachers had finally reached the students.
 Marks glowing, powers snapping from their hands as they faced the rest of the Erinyes.
 Carina bit her bottom lip as she looked towards them, her family, always there to protect them.
-Her home was now tarnished by the words and actions of the Erinyes and she was still frightened.
+Her home was now tarnished by the words and actions of the Erinyes, and she was still frightened.